University of FloridaSolutions for Your Life

 Footnotes

-This document is ENH-525, one of a series of the Environmental Horticulture Department, Florida Cooperative Extension Service, Institute of Food and Agricultural Sciences, University of Florida.
+1. This document is ENH-525, one of a series of the Environmental Horticulture Department, UF/IFAS Extension.
 Original publication date November 1993.
-Revised December 2006.
-Reviewed May 2011.
-Visit the EDIS webwite at http://edis.ifas.ufl.edu.
+Revised December 2018.
+Visit the EDIS website at https://edis.ifas.ufl.edu for the currently supported version of this publication.